Looking for a way to entertain your kids? Listen to David Walliams’ Marvellous Musical Podcast

 19 August 2019, 17:03 | Updated: 18 February 2020, 11:07

 Why not listen to Classic FM’s 10-part podcast presented by the best-selling author and TV personality David Walliams?

-If you’re looking for a way to entertain your kids over the Easter break, have a listen to Classic FM’s 10-part podcast series, aimed at introducing children to the wonderful world of classical music.
+If you’re looking for a way to entertain your kids, have a listen to Classic FM’s 10-part podcast series, aimed at introducing children to the wonderful world of classical music.

 And if you have an Amazon Alexa device you can enable the Global Player skill (by saying "open Global Player or visiting the skill store).
 Then all you have to do is say: "Ask Global Player to play David Walliams’ podcast"

 The episodes introduce children to composers like Mozart, Ethel Smyth, Liszt and Clara Schumann but will also cover topics including Ballet, the history of the piano and some of the world's strangest instruments.

 And what's more, there are a few familiar voices in each episode, from Classic FM and its sister stations at Global.